eceo-epfl/GeoFAR/README.md

 We also evaluate GeoFAR on **global climate downscaling tasks** using ERA5 data.

-Instructions for downloading and preprocessing ERA5 datasets can be found in the
+Instructions for downloading and preprocessing ERA5 datasets can be found in the **climate-learn documentation**:
-**climate-learn documentation**:

 https://climatelearn.readthedocs.io/en/latest/user-guide/tasks_and_datasets.html

----

 ### 🇺🇸 ERA5 → PRISM Downscaling

-For **global-to-local downscaling experiments**, we use ERA5 as the low-resolution input and PRISM as the high-resolution target.
+For **global-to-local downscaling**, we use ERA5 as the low-resolution input and PRISM as the high-resolution target.

-Dataset preparation follows the same procedure described in the
+Dataset preparation follows the same procedure described in the  **climate-learn documentation**:
-**climate-learn dataset guide**:

 https://climatelearn.readthedocs.io/en/latest/user-guide/tasks_and_datasets.html

-Please refer to the documentation for details on downloading and preprocessing the datasets.

 ------------------------------------------------------------------------